 Individual change management requires an understanding of how people go through change and why they need to transition successfully.
 It also requires one to know what will make them transition successfully: what messages one needs to hear when and from whom, when is the right time to teach someone a new skill, how to coach people display new behaviours and what will make them abide by the changes made.
 Individual change management draws its framework from psychology and neuroscience to apply them to individual change.

 Prosci developed the ADKAR® Model for individual change and today, it is one of the most broadly used change models in the world.

 - Organizational/Initiative Change Management

 The initial step to be taken in organizational change management is to identify the groups and people who will need to change as part of the project, and how will they need to change.
 After which, the next step involves in creating a customized plan for ensuring impacted employees receive the awareness, leadership, training and coaching they require to transition the change successfully.
-Organizational change management’s prime focus must be driving individual transition.
+Organizational change management’s prime focus must be driving the individual transition.

 Organizational change management goes hand in hand with Project management.
-Project management makes sure that project’s solution is designed, developed and delivered, while change management ensures project’s solution is effectively embraced, accepted and implemented.
+Project management makes sure that the project’s solution is designed, developed and delivered, while change management ensures the project’s solution is effectively embraced, accepted and implemented.

 - Enterprise Change Management Capability

 Enterprise Change Management is an organizational core competency that offers competitive differentiation and the aptitude to effectively adapt to the changing and evolving world.
 An enterprise change management capability means successful change management is entrenched in the organization’s roles, structures, processes, projects and leadership competencies.

 This capability requires a strategic approach to embed change management across an organization and does not occur by chance.